AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 {sample}CS\_Legend\_Basic\_04{sample}

-Sometimes there are too many legend items, and the space they take up when shown simultaneously exceeds the [size](#size) of the legend.
+Sometimes there are too many legend items, and the space they would take up if they were shown simultaneously exceeds the [size](#size) of the legend.

-In this case, with the layout set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and a [paginator](Advanced_Settings#paginator) appears, allowing you to flip through them.
+In this case, with the layout set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and a paginator appears, allowing you to flip through them.
+To learn more about the paginator, read the [Advanced Settings (Paginator)](Advanced_Settings#paginator) section.

 If the layout is `"horizontal-expandable"` / `"vertical-expandable"`, the legend is expanded, and the chart takes up a smaller space.

 **Note:** You can set a limit to the expansion – see the [Size (Expandable)](#expandable) section.

-**Note:** Learn more about the paginator: [Advanced Settings (Paginator)](Advanced_Settings#paginator)

 {sample :width 500 :height 500}CS\_Legend\_Basic\_05{sample}